 Ans: v$lock, v$session, v$process

 Ans: Check the log and possible reason for the JOB failed.

 Ans: select dbms_metadata.get_ddl('OBJECT','OBJECT_NAME') from dual;

-Ans: Buffer busy wait means that the queries are waiting for the blocks to be read into the db cache.
-There could be the reason when the block may be busy in the cache and session is waiting for it.
-It could be undo, data block or segment header wait.
+Ans: Buffer busy-wait means that the queries are waiting for the blocks to be read into the db cache.
+There could be a reason when the block may be busy in the cache and the session is waiting for it.
+It could be undo, a data block or segment header wait.

-Run the following query to find out the p1,p2 and p3 of a session causing buffer busy wait
+Run the following query to find out the p1,p2, and p3 of a session causing buffer busy wait

 sql> select p1 "File #",p2 "Block #",p3 "Reason Code" from v$session_wait where event = 'buffer busy waits';